Evolve Therapy is Evidence-Based, Solution-Focused, Data-Driven, Results-Oriented

-Seeking Safety is a relatively modern evidence-based treatment model that treats co-occurring posttraumatic stress disorder and substance abuse.
-After a traumatic experience, many people choose unhealthy coping mechanisms, such as using substances to escape the pain.
-Seeking Safety helps our teens recover from their traumatic past so they can regain the footing they need to move forward in life.
+Trauma and substance abuse often go hand-in-hand.
+After a traumatic experience, many people choose unhealthy coping mechanisms, such as addictive substances, to escape their pain.
+Seeking Safety, a relatively modern evidence-based treatment model that treats co-occurring posttraumatic stress disorder and substance abuse, helps our teens recover from their traumatic past so they can regain the footing they need to move forward in life.
 Each of the 25 skills helps patients attain safety in their relationships, thinking, behavior, and emotions.

 Structural Family Therapy

 We believe our teens cannot be completely understood in isolation from their families.
-When possible, practical, and productive, we require family members or caregivers to participate in family therapy sessions at least once a week.
-We prefer families to attend sessions in person, however, we accommodate sessions by telephone or web chat if necessary.
-The primary therapist will determine how we conduct family sessions.
+When possible and practical, we require family members or caregivers to participate in family therapy sessions at least once a week.
+While we prefer families to attend sessions in person, we can also accommodate sessions by telephone or remote conferencing.
+This is particularly beneficial for families who live out of state.

 We believe parents need to learn recovery skills right alongside their kids.
 Many of our therapists are parents themselves, and we all agree that giving parenting advice was easy—before we had kids.
-In our residential facilities, we always try to have one person on the therapeutic team who’s got kids.
 We understand, empathize, and know from experience that what when we’re parenting, all our weaknesses are revealed, and that’s okay.
 It’s not about giving stock advice and canned answers.
 We want our parents to learn as their kids learn, and our goal is for everyone involved to get on the same page and move forward together.

 Multi-Family Support Group

-In addition to the family therapy sessions, families participate in multi-family parent support groups held every Sunday.
-These group sessions allow for families, teens, and therapists to meet either as a large group or in small, intimate groups to collaborate and share their treatment experiences.
-These sessions are opportunities for families to learn from one another, recognize they are not alone, and get support from others going through similar experiences.
+In addition to the family therapy sessions, families in our Intensive Outpatient and Partial Hospitalization programs participate in multi-family parent support groups every week.
+These group sessions allow for families, teens, and therapists to meet all together in a large group (and at times in small, intimate groups) to collaborate and share their treatment experiences.
+In these sessions, families can learn from one another, recognize they are not alone, and get support from others going through similar experiences.
 We conduct group sessions in a variety of formats, depending on specific family needs and circumstances.
-Times for these groups vary from facility to facility, and frequency depends on the level of care the teen requires.
+Times for these groups vary from facility to facility.

 Parents need support, too.
 And sometimes, they need to talk to other parents without kids around.
 We offer support groups designed to teach parents a new set of skills to help them cope with their new normal.
 These groups help during and after treatment.
 We address questions such as: